jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 Hit "Manage private apps".
 On the next section, copy the API key and save it.

-Click the theme's name.
+Click the theme's name located under "Private app name".
 You can also copy the API number form here.

 Copy the password and save it.